-- The PI and, if applicable co-PI, must be from the tenured/tenure-track ranks.
+- The PI and, if applicable co-PI, must have a primary UT Dallas appointment and be either tenured, on tenure-track, or be a Center Director.
 Adjunct faculty, affiliate faculty, visiting researchers, and postdocs are not eligible to serve as PI, co-PI, or founding faculty but may participate in the proposed project.

 - The proposal must provide compelling evidence that one or more external funding opportunities exist that are relevant for the proposed work.
 The funding levels should substantially exceed that which is provided by the Social Sciences Grant mechanism.